 \subsection{Frequency settings}

-First, we explore the impact of the choice of the frequency setting on the results and for this we have defined two combination of frequencies, one with seven frequencies, from 93 to 280 GHz, and another combination adding the 353 and 545 GHz frequency maps in which the CIB is dominant.
-We have compared the global properties of the components in the unseen area as a function of the epochs for the different combinations.
+First, we explore the impact of the choice of the frequency setting on the results and for this we define two combinations of frequencies: one with seven frequencies, from 93 to 280 GHz, and another combination adding the 353 and 545 GHz frequency maps in which the CIB is dominant.
+We compared the global properties of the components in the unseen area for each of the epochs and for the different combinations.
 The means and variances of the reconstructed components for the two frequency combinations are shown in Fig.~\ref{fig:ev_prop}.
-We directly see that the configuration with seven frequencies is not evolving into an expected solution (shown by the dotted lines), but rather shows biases in the mean values of all components and a lack of variance for the CIB.
-In the other configuration, the mean and variances are well recovered.
-This is due to the spectral dependencies of the SZ and the CIB in the range 100 - 250 GHz that are too similar, making it difficult to break the degeneracy between the two components.
-Instead of learning lower redshift $\overline{z}$ of the CIB at the position of the clusters as we expect (as CIB at the position of clusters is dominated by the galaxies from the galaxy clusters itself), it does an opposite effect and tends to learn higher redshift.
+We directly see that the configuration with seven frequencies is not evolving into an expected solution (shown by the dashed lines), but rather shows biases in the mean values of all components and a lack of variance for the CIB.
+In the other configuration, the mean and variances are well recovered, except for the variance of SZ, which is expected as SZ is a very weak signal and hence some reconstruction noise is expected, adding extra variance.
+This is due to the spectral dependencies of the SZ and the CIB in the range 100 - 250 GHz, which are too similar, making it difficult to break the degeneracy between the two components.
+Instead of learning a lower redshift $\overline{z}$ of the CIB at the position of the clusters as we expect (as CIB at the positions of clusters is dominated by the galaxies from the galaxy clusters itself), it does the opposite and tends to learn a higher redshift.
 This produces a lower bias in the SZ flux to balance the total emission and the model hence converges to an inaccurate solution.
-For these reasons, considering our model, we must take into account the higher frequencies maps at 353 and 545 where the CIB is dominant and where the spectral dependencies of the two components SZ and CIB start to differ one from another.
-In the following, our results are thus obtained in the configuration with nine frequencies including the 353 and 545 GHz maps.
-Also note that in Fig.~\ref{fig:ev_prop}, the values of the means and variances of the CIB are not the same for seven and nine frequencies, as we are computing the CIB at 280 GHz for the first case and the 545 GHz one for the second case.
+For these reasons, considering our model, we must take into account the higher frequency maps at 353 and 545 where the CIB is dominant and where the spectral dependencies of the two components SZ and CIB start to differ one from another.
+In the following, our results are thus obtained in the configuration with nine frequencies, including the 353 and 545 GHz maps.
+We also note that in Fig.~\ref{fig:ev_prop}, the values of the means and variances of the CIB are not the same for seven and nine frequencies, as we are computing the CIB at 280 GHz for the first case and the CIB at 545 GHz for the second case.